 Yet, Marqui was my Doula, whether I kept my child or not.

 She supported me while I faced each hurdle ahead.
-Siting besides me while I filled out forms to terminate my pregnancy, holding me close when I couldn't go through with the termination, keeping me steady during the shakiest moments of my pending pregnancy journey.
-She began to teach me things that I didn't know to do when I gave birth to my first child, like encouraging me to create a birthing plan, and she checked on me weekly as, both, belly and anxiety grew.
-She'd bring me food, measure my stomach and tell me tiny, beautiful details about my baby along the way.
-When she wasn't answering my many questions, soothing my growing concerns, she was helping my partner became another support system for me when she wasn't around, taking time to teach him things about my changing body and hormones and encouraging him, too, of his own capabilities as my partner, as a father.
+Sitting beside me while I filled out forms to terminate my pregnancy, holding me close when I couldn't go through with it, keeping me steady during the shakiest moments of my pending pregnancy journey.
+She taught me things that I hadn't learned to do when I gave birth to my first child, like encouraging me to create a birthing plan, and she checked on me weekly as belly and anxiety grew.
+She brought me food, measured my stomach and told me tiny, beautiful details about my baby along the way.
+When she wasn't answering my many questions or soothing my growing concerns, she was helping my partner became another support system for me when she wasn't around, taking time to teach him things about my changing body and changing hormones while encouraging him, too, of his own capabilities as my partner, as a father.

 Somewhere between 8 and 9 centimeters I began to lose strength, began to crumble at the weight of each contraction and I reluctantly relented to an epidural...but it was too late.
-There was Marqui, chanting to me my own strength the entire time, assuring me that since I had made it this far, there was no way I wouldn't be able to make it all the way.
-She made me capable of doing what, to me, felt like the impossible.
+And, there was Marqui, chanting, praying, showing me my own strength, making me feel capable of doing what I didn't think I could and what the doctors assured I couldn't.
+I tell her this often.
 She gave me the gift of natural birth by gifting me her energy along the way.
-I could hear her voice besides my partner, hear her voice inside my heart, pulling me towards nirvana, detailing every moment that surrounded me.
+I heard her voice beside my partner, heard her voice on the phone with my mother, heard her voice inside of my heart, detailing every moment that surrounded me.

-When my daughter, Mayan, poured out of me, my body shaking from pure shock and exhilaration, Marqui, my doula, my sister, my friend was beside me, putting water to my lips and lovingly feeding me fruit to replenish my body.
+When my daughter, Mayan, poured out of me, body shaking from shock, exhilaration layering my skin, Marqui, my doula, my sister, my friend was beside me, putting water to my lips and feeding fresh fruit into to my body.